 The use of audio-only telehealth services has also been shown to be helpful for the Medicare population during the public health emergency, as many patients may not have access to or feel comfortable using video technology.
 Over 3 million beneficiaries have received telehealth services via traditional telephone.
 That means nearly one-third of beneficiaries that received a telemedicine service did so using audio-only telephone technology.

-The claims data are preliminary since health care providers have 12 months after they furnish a service to submit their claims to CMS.
+The claims data are preliminary since Home Health Care Service providers have 12 months after they furnish a service to submit their claims to CMS.
 But as exhibit 1 shows, the early data show a dramatically accelerated adoption of telehealth in a matter of months, which warrants consideration of which telehealth flexibilities should become a permanent part of the Medicare program.

 Exhibit 1: Number of Medicare FFS beneficiaries receiving telemedicine per week